50 Questions You Must Ask to Evaluate the Quality of Your Website

 This, in turn, helps search engines better understand what you are trying to rank for.

-For sites with narrower topical focus, a flat architecture may be a better way to go, but there should still be an opportunity to silo the navigation appropriately.
+For sites with a narrower topical focus, a flat architecture may be a better way to go but there should still be an opportunity to silo the navigation.

 7. Is Thin Content Present on the Website?

-Thin content by itself, so long as it is high quality enough that it answers a user’s query with information for that query, is not necessarily an issue.
+Short-form content is not necessarily an issue, so long as it is high quality enough to answer a user’s query with information for that query.

-Thin content becomes an issue when it is of no value at all.
-Thin content should not be measured by word count but in terms of quality, uniqueness, authority, relevance, and trust.
+Content should not be measured by word count but quality, uniqueness, authority, relevance, and trust.

+How can you tell if the content is thin?
+Ask yourself these questions:

-Is the content quality content?
+- Is this high-quality content?

-And, is it relevant and does it engender trust when you visit the page?
+- Is it relevant and does it engender trust when you visit the page?

 8. Are You Planning on Reusing Existing Code or Creating a Site From Scratch?